real-people-pgp/real-people-pgp/README.md

 # Can I trust this?

-As long as you trust the people behind this project to actually only verify keys given from of people they've met in real life, this is actually a simple and solid web of trust.
+As long as you trust the people behind this project to actually only verify keys given from people they've met in real life, this is actually a simple and solid web of trust.
 Adjust your trust level based on the people behind this project.